 - For Geostatistical methods, choose Empirical Bayesian Kriging.

 - Under Input Dataset, for Source Dataset, choose Temperature_Aug_08_8pm.

 - Click Next to update the Empirical Bayesian Kriging semivariogram and preview.

-The Preview surface page, displays the interpolated surface with a searching circle centered in the middle of the data extent.
+The top left pane displays a preview of the interpolated surface with a searching circle centered in the middle of the data extent.